-16.2.6 Aggregate quantitative information on remuneration, per field of activity
+15.2.6 Aggregate quantitative information on remuneration, per field of activity

-Consolidated remuneration within the Bank (Gross RON): Average no of beneficiaries 01.01.2021 - 31.12.
-2021 Vista Bank (Romania) SA 313.83 40.999.676
+Consolidated remuneration within 01.01.2022 - 31.12.
+2022

+the Bank (Gross RON): beneficiaries

+Vista Bank (Romania) SA 320.15 49.976.846

-16.2.7 Aggregated quantitative information on remuneration to the members of the management and members of staff whose actions have a significant impact on the risk profile of the institution
+15.2.7 Aggregated quantitative information on remuneration to the members of the management and members of staff whose actions have a significant impact on the risk profile of the institution

-Vista Bank (Romania) SA (Gross RON): No of beneficiaries 01.01.2021 -31.12.
-2021

-Fix remuneration - members of the executive 3 1.608.197

-management function (Executive

-management)

-Variable remuneration - members of the - -

-executive management function (Executive

-management)

-Fix remuneration - members of the 6 442.944

-supervisory function (Board of

-Administration)
+Vista Bank (Romania) SA (Gross RON): No of beneficiaries 01.01.2022 -31.12.
+2022 Fix remuneration - members of the executive management function (Executive management) 4 1.595.432 Variable remuneration - members of the executive management function (Executive management) 3 578.660 Fix remuneration - members of the supervisory function (Board of Administrators) 6 453.984 Variable remuneration - members of the supervisory function (Board of Administrators) 0 0

-Variable remuneration - members of the supervisory function (Board of Administration) - - Fix remuneration - members of the staff with significant impact (except for the executive management function) 22 7.497.540 Variable remuneration - members of the staff with significant impact 0 0
+Fix remuneration - members of the staff with significant impact (except for the executive management function) 3.871.783 Variable remuneration - members of the staff with significant impact 7 186.172

-The deferred, due and unpaid remuneration was not granted within the Bank in 2021.
+The deferred, due and unpaid remuneration was not granted within the Bank in 2022.

-The deferred remuneration paid and lowered expanded via performance adjustments it was not granted within the Bank in 2021.
+The deferred remuneration paid and lowered expanded via performance adjustments it was not granted within the Bank in 2022.